-Students must achieve a minimum grade of D (or equivalent) in all courses credited to the After Degree program, present a graduation average of at least 2.0, and present "Satisfactory" academic standing.
+Students must achieve a minimum University of Alberta grade of D (or equivalent) in all courses credited to the After Degree program; present a graduation average of at least 2.0; present an average of at least 2.0 on all courses applied to the major, and present "Satisfactory" academic standing.
 The graduation average is the quotient of (a) the total number of grade points earned in courses credited to the After Degree program and (b) the total weight of those courses.
 Academic Standing regulations are described in §44.6.
 In the case of students who attempted, as part of the program, courses at an institution for which the grades are not precisely the equivalent to those of the University of Alberta, the degree will be awarded at the discretion of the Faculty.
+Courses with final grades less than C- are not transferred from other postsecondary institutions.